joerez/Core-Git-Branching/Script.md

 Rick Kicks met the Unicorn King who granted him magic powers.
 Rick Kicks goes home and takes a well deserved nap.
+The Zookeeper got a promotion and his wife and children were proud.
 The end.

 ## Cast